We seek to celebrate our place while cultivating "worldwise" connection.

 We seek to make every decision with the health and well being of each individual and our school in mind.

-St. Andrew's-Sewanee School seeks to build on the tradition of grace and generosity that has sustained the school over its 147-year history.
-We commit to continuing to practice a grace-filled, lively, and welcoming spiritual life while seeking more intentional opportunities to learn from and serve the world; expanding our commitment to outstanding instruction and whole-child support; and solidifying, expanding, and marketing the distinguishing programs that capitalize on our geography, history, and reputation.
+Our 2013-2017 Strategic Plan sought to build on the tradition of grace and generosity that has sustained the school over its 147-year history.
+We commited to continuing to practice a grace-filled, lively, and welcoming spiritual life while seeking more intentional opportunities to learn from and serve the world; expanding our commitment to outstanding instruction and whole-child support; and solidifying, expanding, and marketing the distinguishing programs that capitalize on our geography, history, and reputation.

-- Establish a long-term calendar for student travel and service opportunities.
+- Establish a long-term calendar for travel and service opportunities.

 - Establish a system to help students embrace and create long-term academic and life plans.

-- Evaluate Learning Resources Center's service and staffing needs, with an initial goal of staffing the Center with expertise in learning support.
+- Evaluate Learning Resources Center’s service and staffing needs, with an initial goal of staffing the Center with expertise in learning and reading support.

-- Establish more centralized and intentionally staffed study hours supervision for boarding students needing additional support.
+- Establish more centralized and intentionally staffed study hours supervision for students needing additional support.